mcagov/droits/README.md

 The Droits reporting service enables:

 - Salvage owners to report their findings with the Maritime & CoastGuard Agency
-- Recievers of Wreck to manage these reports
+- Receivers of Wreck to manage these reports

 It comprises two applications